Aleksandr Moiseyev (admiral)

-Aleksandr Alekseyevich Moiseyev (Александр Алексеевич Моисеев; born 16 April 1962) is an officer of the Russian Navy.
-He currently holds the rank of admiral, and is commander in chief of the Northern Fleet.
+Aleksandr Alekseyevich Moiseyev (Александр Алексеевич Моисеев; born 16 April 1962) is a Russian admiral who is currently the Commander-in-Chief of the Russian Navy since 2024.

-After initially training in film repair, Moiseyev underwent military service, before studying at the navy's technical institute.
-From there he joined the Northern Fleet as a submariner.
-After starting in the engineering branch, he moved into specialising in combat and warfare control.
-Commended for his service and promoted, he took command of his own boat, from which he performed the first commercial space launch in the navy's history, as well as the first commercial payload that had ever been sent into orbit from a submarine.
-He undertook further study at the Naval Academy and the Military Academy of the General Staff, interspersed with the command of submarine squadrons.
-He received plaudits for his supervisory roles, and was awarded the title of Hero of the Russian Federation in 2011.
+He is an Admiral as of 2020, and was awarded the title Hero of the Russian Federation in 2011.

 In 2018 he took command of the Black Sea Fleet, and oversaw a period of expansion within the fleet.
-He has also courted controversy with regards to relations with Ukraine following the Russian military intervention in Ukraine from 2014 onwards, and the Kerch Strait incident in November 2018.
-In May 2019 he was appointed commander of the Northern Fleet.
+He has also courted controversy with regards to relations with Ukraine following the Russian-Ukrainian conflict, and the Kerch Strait incident in November 2018.
+In May 2019 he was appointed commander of the Northern Fleet, and Northern Fleet Joint Strategic Command.

+In March 2024, Moiseyev became the final commander of the district, and was appointed as acting commander in chief of the Russian Navy, before officially taking office on 2 April, replacing Nikolai Yevmenov.

 Early career

 Moiseyev was born on 16 April 1962 in the settlement of Borskoe, in the Gvardeysky District of Kaliningrad Oblast, in the Soviet Union.
 He attended high school and a specialist film school in Sovetsk, Kaliningrad Oblast, and then worked as a technician in a film repair shop in the city of Berezniki, Perm Oblast.
 In 1981 he was called up for military service in the Ural Military District, and between 1982 and 1987 he studied at the A. S. Popov Naval Radio-Electronic Institute in Leningrad.
 He then joined the Northern Fleet, where he would spend the next 29 years, initially as an engineer on nuclear-powered submarines, and rising by the end to the post of commander of the fleet's submarine squadron.